-- Develop and enhance adult social care support in local neighbourhood areas, bringing care and support closer to home. - Promote quality and diversity in the provision of local services and recommission models of care to ensure services are localised, integrated, sustainable and best meet the changing needs of our population. - Work in partnership with our care provider market to ensure there are sufficient nursing places available to meet future demand.
-Particularly for people living with dementia and other cognitive impairments. - Enhance our ability to source suitable, timely care and support.
+- Develop and enhance adult social care support in local neighbourhood areas, bringing care and support closer to home. - Promote equality and diversity in the provision of local services and recommission models of care to ensure services are localised, integrated, sustainable, and best meet the changing needs of our population. - Work in partnership with our care provider market to ensure there are sufficient nursing places available to meet future demand.
+Particularly for people living with dementia and other cognitive impairments.